insionng/makross/README.md

 ## Getting Started

-For a complete RESTful application boilerplate based on Makross, please refer to the [golang-restful-starter-kit](https://github.com/qiangxue/golang-restful-starter-kit).
 Below we describe how to create a simple REST API using Makross.

 Create a `server.go` file with the following content: